trovu/trovu/docs/editors/index.md

 You can follow the execution of the action execution on [GitHub Actions](https://github.com/trovu/trovu/actions).
 Seconds after it finished successfully, the changes should be published on [trovu.net](https://trovu.net/)

-During deployment, shortcuts get compiled into [trovu.net/data.json](https://trovu.net/data.json).
-This is your first place to check anything does not work as expected.
+During deployment, shortcuts and other contents from the [/data](https://github.com/trovu/trovu/tree/master/data) directory get compiled into [trovu.net/data.json](https://trovu.net/data.json).
+This is your first place to check if anything does not work as expected.

 Before deployment, the current build is pushed to [trovu/trovu-deploy](https://github.com/trovu/trovu-deploy).
-This is the second place to check your change is missing.
+This is the second place to check if your change is missing.